OlgaJ1989/text_adventure/README.md

      ![win](https://github.com/OlgaJ1989/text_adventure/blob/main/Docs/win.png)

-5. Option to restart the game whether the player looses or wins.
+5. Option to restart the game whether the player loses or wins.
    * No matter what the outcome for the player is, they will be able to restart the game and explore different scenarios.

      ![play-again](https://github.com/OlgaJ1989/text_adventure/blob/main/Docs/play-again.png)